Shannon-Goddard/Goddard_Shannon_Mapping_Earthquakes/README.md

 <br/>
 <br/>

 The streets map is the default map.
-The default setting will always show both sets of data.
+The default setting will always show both sets of data, earthquakes and tectonic.
 <p align="center">
   <img width="900" src="/pics/street.png">
 </p>